Beat Museum

 What you need to know

-This is a small, dense museum packed with original manuscripts, photographs, personal belongings, and ephemera from the Beat writers.
-Two floors of material trace the movement from its Columbia University origins through the Six Gallery reading where Ginsberg debuted “Howl” in 1955, through the cultural ripple effects that followed.
+A small, dense museum with two floors of original manuscripts, photographs, personal belongings, and ephemera from the Beat writers.
+The collection traces the movement from its Columbia University origins through the 1955 Six Gallery reading where Ginsberg debuted “Howl,” and through the cultural influence that followed.

 The museum also screens films, hosts readings, and runs walking tours of Beat-era North Beach.
-The gift shop is strong: original publications, reprints, and obscure Beat-adjacent titles you won’t find at a chain bookstore.
+The gift shop carries original publications, reprints, and small-press Beat-adjacent titles.

 Visiting